graphaware/neo4j-framework/README.md

 ### Note on Versioning Scheme

-The version number has two parts, separated by a dash.
-The first part indicates compatibility with a Neo4j version.
+The version number has two parts.
+The first three numbers indicate compatibility with a Neo4j version.
- The second part is the version of the framework.
-For example, version 2.0-1.0 is a 1.0 version of the framework compatible with Neo4j 2.0.x
+ The last number is the version of the framework.
+For example, version 2.0.3.1 is version 1 of the framework compatible with Neo4j 2.0.3

 Functionality
 -------------